CNN TV

 People have woken up and are starting to smell the coffee.
 They are beginning to realize that THE GRET DECIDER has turned out to be THE GREAT DECEIVER.
 All Republican candidates except one are warmongering, big spending fakes.

-Jon from Georgia December 20th, 2007 3:42 pm ET
+December 20, 2007 at 3:42 pm |

 You just know something isn’t right when a candidate that is completely out of step with the rest of the party receives the most money.